 In part, this is why I am inserting ‘reactive’ training drills and other means of ripping apart a ‘technique’ – changing its tempo, adding half beats – in order to ensure that the responses we are learning become more ‘universal’ so as to contend with the chaos of reality.
 This stuff works outside the dojo if we allow it to.
 All of these missives are my attempts to provide ideas on how to break beyond the routine training.
 It really is a mind-set change more than a method change.
 And the mindset is really breaking apart the ‘trade off’ mentality of nage vs uke – we focus on ‘technique’ as nage and on ‘ukeme’ as uke.
 I hope it is becoming clear that for more advanced students, once the rudimentary knowledge of ‘how to fall’ is learned then the focus should start to be an analysis of ‘where am I as uke vulnerable?’ and then blossom to ‘how do I become nage?’

 Hence the dangers of ‘teaching’ kaeshi waza as a ‘technique’ because it is an encouragement to resist and reverse.
 So again – the admonishment against ‘competition’ is valid.
 Rather, I would encourage the mind-set of constantly focusing on openings/opportunities.
-We must conduct training in a spirit of serious play – testing each other respectfully – are there openings?
-Expose weaknesses with a commitment to making each other better as result of finding the opening.
+We must conduct training in a spirit of serious play – testing each other respectfully: are there openings?
+Expose weaknesses with a commitment to making each other better.
 In sparring arts, the light contact free-spar environment allows this development.
 Because our art focuses more heavily on the trapping/locking range the ‘free spar’ is potentially more dangerous.
-The only variation between fighting and training is that in training you don’t actually main or cripple, but the movement pattern should be the same otherwise you are training to fail.
+The only variation between fighting and training is that in training you don’t actually main or cripple, but the movement pattern should be the same: otherwise you are training to fail.